Apple is Really Bad At Design - Slashdot

 Flamebait (Score:2)

-Not everything need to change all the time (Score:3)
+Not everything need to change all the time (Score:5, Insightful)

 Smartphones are approaching the same point as laptops a decade ago or screwdrivers a century ago.
 They are fine and don't need to be changed.
 There are emerging areas such as VR, voice and machine learning where there are lots of unsolved problems and opportunities for great design.
 But changing things for the sake of changing things does nobody any good.
 Apple should stick to their tradition of using technology in meaningful ways when it is ready.

 Steve Jobs made one really HUGE mistake.
-(Score:1)
+(Score:2, Interesting)

 He didn't teach anybody to approach problems the way he did.
 Apple did poorly when the board kicked him out.
 That SHOULD have been a warning.
 Apple's doing poorly again, and this time, unless there is a genuine miracle, Steve ain't coming back.

-Apple really needs someone to say "no" (Score:2)
+Apple really needs someone to say "no" (Score:4, Interesting)

 For all his ability to pitch to the public, Steve Jobs took direct interest in the products his company sold, rather than just focus on managing the company and leaving the decisions to be hashed out by committees developing a consensus several levels below him.
 The result is what you see now in Apple products - a muddled mess of different ideas that just don't fit together right, and very little actual customer value.
-The whole "facial recognition as your password" business for example, is certainly not wo
+The whole "facial recognition as your password" business for example, is certainly not worth the cost to regular consumers, and absolutely not so to people who care about actual security (for several obvious reasons I don't need to remind nerds about).

+Like it or not, the world needs Simon Cowell types, who can simply act for the consumer and say "no - not good enough".
+They may be hard to work for, but without them you get stagnation, as we're seeing here.

 Re: (Score:2)